This post may contain affiliate links.

 Risotto

-- 1 tablespoon olive oil
+- 1 tablespoon extra virgin olive oil

-- 2 clove garlic minced
+- 2 cloves garlic minced

 - ½ cup dry white wine like sauvignon blanc

-- 1.5 cup arborio rice
+- 1 ½ cups arborio rice

-- 6-7 cups vegetable stock or broth
+- 6-7 cups vegetable broth

-- 1 tablespoon butter
+- 1 tablespoon unsalted butter

-- 8 ounces fresh mozzarella balls
+- 8 ounces mozzarella balls

 - ¼ cup balsamic glaze

-- fresh basil chiffonade cut or torn
+- Fresh basil chiffonade cut or torn

 Instructions